 Pima Community College offers well-rounded athletic, intramural and campus recreation programs plus physical education classes to meet a variety of student interests.
-Complete details on intercollegiate, intramural, and campus recreation programs can be obtained from the Athletics office on the second floor of the gymnasium.
-Physical education programs are handled by the Physical Education Department or the Health Related Professions Division of the West Campus.
+Complete details on intercollegiate athletics, intramural, and campus recreation programs can be obtained from the Athletic office on the second floor of the West Campus gymnasium.
+Physical education programs are handled by the Fitness and Sport Sciences Department or the Health Related Professions Division of the West Campus.